Prym Representations of the Handlebody Group: Preliminaries

-We will always use the convention that $V$ is the handlebody, so that the curves $E_1, ... , E_g$ are meridians, whereas $E_{-1}, ... , E_{-g}$ are not.\\[1ex] We state the following well known fact as a lemma, since it will be used later on.
+We will always use the convention that $V$ is the handlebody, so that the curves $E_1, ... , E_g$ are meridians, whereas $E_{-1}, ... , E_{-g}$ are not.
+We also choose the orientation of our surface to be so that the algebraic intersection is given by $(E_i, E_{-i}) = 1$ (and consequently $(E_{-i}, E_i) = -1$) for $i = 1, ... , g.$\\[1ex] We state the following well known fact as a lemma, since it will be used later on.

 \begin{lemma} If $\alpha$ is a meridian, then the homology class of $\alpha$ is contained in the subspace $\langle E_1, ... , E_g \rangle.$ \end{lemma} \begin{proof} We can write the homology class of $\alpha$ as a linear combination